szymonmichalski/starid-1/docs/index.md

        lb  0.897  0.173
        rb  1.000  5.494

-currently convnet can identify ten stars, triangles all 8876 brighter than 6.5.
+convnet can identify ten stars, triangles can identify all stars,or at least all 8876 brighter than 6.5.

 *25.3.2017*